Student with math advisor

 Department of Mathematics

-Mathematics: The Language of Discovery
+The Language of Discovery

 As a department, we are distinguished by our recognized success in teaching.
 Collectively, we have won four of the 26 university-wide Excellence in Teaching Awards awarded to date, and some other members have won similar awards at their previous institutions.
 In addition, our calculus program recently received national recognition as part of an NSF-funded study entitled “Characteristics of Successful Programs in College Calculus.”

-Faculty members in the Department of Mathematics have active research programs in a number of areas including number theory, partial differential equations, algebraic geometry, mathematics of origami, statistics, and actuarial science.
+Faculty members in the Department of Mathematics have active research programs in a number of areas including number theory, partial differential equations, algebraic geometry, statistics, and actuarial science.
 They publish in peer-reviewed journals, regularly attend conferences, seminars, and workshops, and are active in a variety of professional organizations including the Mathematical Association of America (MAA), American Mathematical Society (AMS), the Society for Industrial and Applied Mathematics (SIAM), the Association for Women in Mathematics (AWM), and the Society of Actuaries (SOA).

 The math department is located on the third floor of the recently renovated Herman Hall.
 All faculty offices are close to our classrooms and the Math Center.
 The Math Center is a focal point for department life as it houses not only our drop-in tutoring center (by which many of our majors are employed) but also a student lounge area for collaborative work as well as computers running software for doing mathematics and computation.

-Arts and Sciences News
+College of Arts and Sciences News

 View All News